 Word embedding and network analysis

 Word embedding is a technique that provides a way to express similar words with the same meaning through data analysis (Yin and Shen 2018).
 This is a new way to represent words and documents and is one of the key breakthroughs in deep learning (Lai et al. 2016).
 Each word has a unique vector value through analysis using an embedding layer or hidden layer (Yoshioka and Dozono 2019).
 This method of analysis was mainly used as a new method for analyzing text or documents (Shao et al. 2017; Zhang et al. 2018).
 (This methodology overcomes the limitations of a one-hot encoding analysis, which was widely used for text analysis (Rodríguez et al. 2018).
 In the one-hot encoding method, since all words are composed independently, it is impossible to measure the similarity of each other.
 However, in the word embedding method, each word is expressed as a dependent relationship, and similarity can be measured (Rekabsaz et al. 2017).
 The word embedding method is currently used mainly in text analysis and natural language processing (NLP).) -> delete redundant with method part The main models using word embedding are Word2vec (Church 2017), GloVe (Hindocha et al. 2019), and fastText (Choi and Lee 2020), and Word2vec was used in this study.
 Word2vec Model was created and published in 2013 by a research team of Google.
 This model has been subsequently analyzed and updated by other researchers.
 Word2vec has very efficient performance and accuracy (Ombabi et al. 2017).
 In addition, it has a lot of google news pre-trained data, so it is suitable for transferring learning based on it (Khatua et al. 2019).
 In this study, network analysis was used to analyze not only the vector value of each word but also the relationship between linked words.
-Network analysis is one of the methodologies for finding the relationship between various types of low data and basically consists of nodes and edges (Smith and Gorgoni 2018).
+Network analysis is one of the methodologies for finding the relationship between various types of raw data and basically consists of nodes and edges (Smith and Gorgoni 2018).
 Links between words can be expressed as graphs or structures, and relationships between words can be analyzed using them.
 Through the analysis of various centralities such as eigenvector centrality, degree centrality, and betweenness centrality, it is possible to check which nodes are important (Risselada et al. 2016).
 Also, the correlation between nodes can be analyzed by calculating the Jaccard coefficient that can measure the similarity of sample data (Bag et al. 2019).
 This network analysis is widely used in recent safety issues, such as pandemic research.
 There are studies to effectively prevent pandemic by analyzing the paths and conditions in which the pandemic spreads using network analysis (Sandhu et al. 2016).

 Methodology